-Fields in new headers may be overridden by specifying a "set" action for the appropriate field(s) after the push operation.
+Fields in new headers may be overridden by specifying a "set-field" action for the appropriate field(s) after the push operation.
+The execution order of actions in the action set is designed to facilitate that process (see 5.10).

-6 OpenFlow Channel
+6 OpenFlow Channel and Control Channel

-The OpenFlow channel is the interface that connects each OpenFlow switch to a controller.
+The OpenFlow channel is the interface that connects each OpenFlow Logical Switch to an OpenFlow controller.
 Through this interface, the controller configures and manages the switch, receives events from the switch, and sends packets out the switch.
+The Control Channel of the switch may support a single OpenFlow channel with a single controller, or multiple OpenFlow channels enabling multiple controller to share management of the switch.

-Between the datapath and the OpenFlow channel, the interface is implementation-specific, however all OpenFlow channel messages must be formatted according to the OpenFlow protocol.
+Between the datapath and the OpenFlow channel, the interface is implementation-specific, however all OpenFlow channel messages must be formatted according to the OpenFlow switch protocol.
 The OpenFlow channel is usually encrypted using TLS, but may be run directly over TCP.

-6.1 OpenFlow Protocol Overview
+6.1 OpenFlow Switch Protocol Overview

-The OpenFlow protocol supports three message types, controller-to-switch, asynchronous, and symmetric, each with multiple sub-types.
+The OpenFlow switch protocol supports three message types, controller-to-switch, asynchronous, and symmetric, each with multiple sub-types.
 Controller-to-switch messages are initiated by the controller and used to directly manage or inspect the state of the switch.
 Asynchronous messages are initiated by the switch and used to update the controller of network events and changes to the switch state.
 Symmetric messages are initiated by either the switch or the controller and sent without solicitation.
 The message types used by OpenFlow are described below.